christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 categories: deep learning
 ---

-In this post, I'll give some explanations about [Embedding Symbolic Knowledge into Deep Networks](https://arxiv.org/abs/1909.01161) paper and their [code](https://github.com/ZiweiXU/LENSR) for someone interested in the deep understanding of the implementation, not a global overview.
+In this post, I'll give some explanations about [Embedding Symbolic Knowledge into Deep Networks](https://arxiv.org/abs/1909.01161) paper (LENSR) and their [code](https://github.com/ZiweiXU/LENSR) for someone interested in the deep understanding of the implementation, not a global overview.

 In particular, I'll answer the following questions: